-In January 1998, the CPUC authorized a memorandum account for legal expenses associated with Registrant's involvement in water quality related lawsuits in its San Gabriel Valley customer service area.
-In March 1998, the CPUC authorized similar memorandum accounts for Registrant's Arden-Cordova and Simi Valley customer service areas.
-Moreover, and partially in response to the lawsuits, the CPUC has initiated an Order Instituting Investigation (OII) into whether its existing standards and policies regarding drinking water quality adequately protect the public health and whether those standards and policies are being uniformly complied with by water utilities, including Registrant, under its jurisdiction.
+In January 1998, the CPUC authorized a memorandum account for legal expenses associated with SCW's involvement in water quality related lawsuits in its San Gabriel Valley customer service area.
+In March 1998, the CPUC authorized similar memorandum accounts for SCW's Arden-Cordova and Simi Valley customer service areas.
+Moreover, and partially in response to the lawsuits, the CPUC has initiated an Order Instituting Investigation (OII) into whether its existing standards and policies regarding drinking water quality adequately protect the public health and whether those standards and policies are being uniformly complied with by water utilities, including SCW, under its jurisdiction.
 See the section entitled "Legal Proceedings" for more information.

-The CPUC also has two active Orders Instituting Rulemaking (OIR) - - one to provide guidelines for acquisition and mergers of water companies; the other to provide guidelines for the privatization and excess capacity as it relates to investor-owned water companies.
-Settlement discussions have begun in both OIR's although Registrant is unable to predict the outcome of such discussions or whether the CPUC will issue guidelines under either or both of the OIR's.
+The CPUC also has two active Orders Instituting Rulemaking (OIR) - one to provide guidelines for acquisition and mergers of water companies; the other to provide guidelines for the privatization and use of excess capacity as it relates to regulated water companies.
+The administrative law judge assigned to the OIR on privatization and excess capacity has issued a proposed order in that proceeding.
+SCW is reviewing the proposed decision but believes that it does not adequately reflect the record.
+As such, SCW has provided comments on the proposed decision.
+SCW is unable to predict the outcome of the CPUC's final order in either of the OIR's.

-On April 22, 1999, the CPUC issued an order denying SCW's application seeking approval of its recovery through rates of costs associated with its participation in the Coastal Aqueduct Extension of the state Water Project ("SWP").
-SCW's current investment in SWP is approximately \$1.8 million and is included in utility plant.
+On April 22, 1999, the CPUC issued an order denying SCW's application seeking approval of its recovery through rates of approximately \$3.1 million in costs associated with its participation in the Coastal Aqueduct Extension of the State Water Project ("SWP").
+SCW's investment in SWP is currently included in utility plant.
 SCW is investigating its options to recover its investment in SWP including contributions from developers on a per-lot or other basis or, failing that, sale of its 500 acre-foot entitlement in SWP.
+SCW believes that its full investment and on-going costs associated with its ownership will be fully recovered.
 See the "Notes to Financial Statements" for more information.